 Here is a diagram of an acoustic guitar.

-I built the guitar pictured in the diagram.
+I'm proud to say that I built the guitar pictured in the diagram.

 The parts labeled in red are must know and the ones named in black you should know.